 7. Specialization in being a generalist with a mastery of at least several specializations.
 One-trick-ponies do just one thing – cost the other partners money.

-8. Well controlled ego.
-Just because we anointed you with the title of CEO, doesn’t mean that washing dishes after you’ve had your lunch is not in your job description.
-Everyone must answer phones, cleans up after themselves, be “hands on”, and be the face of the company to the customer (see: If you are in a startup and have a title, you are not doing enough work…).
+8. Well-controlled ego.
+Just because we anointed you with the CEO’s title doesn’t mean that washing dishes after you’ve had your lunch is not in your job description.
+Everyone must answer phones, cleans up after themselves, be “hands-on,” and be the face of the company to the customer (see: If you are in a startup and have a title, you are not doing enough work…).

 Lastly, I know this is not P.C., but for myself, I have learned that I work the best with partners who have kids or are in a long-term relationship.
 Something about having responsibility at home prevents them from being one of those yahoos who want to jump out of the plane without checking if they have a back-up parachute.